department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

     links:
     - url: /burials-and-memorials/eligibility/pre-need/
       title: Pre-Need Determination of Eligibility
-      description: Apply in advance to confirm that you can be buried in a VA national cemetery and make the process of planning your burial easier for your family members when you die.
+      description: Apply in advance to find out if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.

 ---